 Interested in Amazon private label selling with less upfront investment?
 The ability to have fully researched products on the shelf in less than two weeks with less risk?
 Sound too good to be true?
-It’s not, and Kristin Ostrander and Amy Feierman from MommyIncome.com have built seven-figure businesses… living proof that wholesale bundles (aka the poor man’s private label) are a sustainable growth strategy for Amazon sellers both big and small.
+It’s not, and Kristin Ostrander from MommyIncome.com has built seven-figure businesses… living proof that wholesale bundles (aka the poor man’s private label) are a sustainable growth strategy for Amazon sellers both big and small.
 Ladies, I turn it over to you to enlighten us!

 Before we dive into why you need to add bundles to your business model, let’s define what they are and why they are an amazing asset to ANY Amazon business.